Alternative Provision

 The Department for Education (2025) refers to alternative provision as:

-Our alternative provision structure further supports the DfE’s 2025 expectation that:
+Our alternative provision offer supports the DfE’s 2025 expectation that:

 Upon referral, Apex Specialist Education, will work closely with the commissioning partner, the pupil, parents/carers and any other appropriate agency to gather as much information as possible.
 This informs a risk assessment, and targets for the placement.
 Following this pupils are expected to attend a pre-admittance meeting before starting at the provision.
-When the pupil starts, they will be given a part-time timetable, which always includes maths, and English.
+When the pupil starts, they will be given a timetable, which always includes specialist teaching mathematics, and English.
 Dependent on their arrangements they would also access a number of other subjects.
 Apex Specialist Education offers a therapeutic offer, which includes access to specialist resources, teaching, and a high staff-pupil ratio.
+We have a broad and balanced curriculum offer which includes GCSEs, Functional Skills, vocational, and technical qualification.

-At 6 weeks all parties are invited for a review and at 12 weeks a transition back to full time mainstream schooling is expected.
-During reviews, and return transition, a positive behaviour support plan is formed which helps support pupils’ successful transition back into school.
+At 6-weekly intervals we host an in-person pupil review.
+During reviews, a positive behaviour support plan is formed which helps support pupils’ successful transition back into school or sustained education placement.
 We have a dedicated single point of contact (certified L3 safeguarding), who maintains daily contact with commissioning school SPOCs; this person also has a dedicated phone line, and arranges regular visits for commissioning partners/schools to visit the provision.